 People with developmental disabilities and family members guide changes to Missouri laws, policies, and practices by informing decision-makers and educating the public about challenges and solutions.

-Objective 3a: By September 30, 2026, provide ten grassroots activities for people with developmental disabilities and their family members on current systems barriers and opportunities so they become more informed leaders in their communities.
+- Objective 3a: By September 30, 2026, provide ten grassroots activities that inform people with developmental disabilities and their family members of current systems barriers and opportunities so they become more informed leaders in their communities.

 - Objective 3b: By September 30, 2026, implement recommendations that resulted from Latinx Seeds grants and Partners Latinx work, to develop two projects that will result in solutions to eliminate challenges and barriers experienced by the Latinx community.